Neil Young Archives: 1970s

 Catalogue number possibly reserved for Boarding House, an album compiled from the recordings made during Young's five-day residency at The Boarding House, San Francisco in May 1978; some of these recordings appeared on side A of Rust Never Sleeps.
-The album is listed on the timeline on the Archives website, although its status is currently unknown.
+On July 26, 2024, it was announced that this will finally be seeing release as part of the Archives Vol. III box set.